 In life, this also applies.
 You apply for a job but don't get it.
 Your campaign doesn't work as effectively as you want it to.
 It could have nothing to do with you, actually.

 Sometimes it's just not the right timing.

 Sometimes it's just pure dumb luck.

 For someone like me, who is always harder on herself than anyone ever should, being reminded about the element of luck is a much-needed dose of encouragement.

-Success = idea + work x luck
+Success = good ideas x hard work x a little luck

 Also, ON WASTING TIME: